vcl/vcl/modules/app-area/README.md

 ## Classes

-- `vclViewport`: In HTML the _body_ tag.
+- `viewport`: In HTML the _body_ tag.
-- `vclViewportBg`: Utility to apply the background color of the viewport.
+- `viewport-bg`: Utility to apply the background color of the viewport.
-- `vclApp`: Main application area.
+- `app`: Main application area.
-- `vclLayoutWidth`: Utility to apply the width of the app area.
+- `layout-width`: Utility to apply the width of the app area.

 ## Modifiers